Fabbiologia/BluePaper-10_Supplementary_informations/README.md

 While all data used are available open source, some have rules for their use.
 Therefore, these data cannot be shared without explicit permission from the data providers.

-More info can be found in the supplementary material text.
+Additional info can be found in the supplementary material text.

-For further information please contact:
+# Contacts:
 - favoretto.fabio@gmail.com
 - jkumagai96@gmail.com